NEW GROCERY STORE

 SMALL GROCERY, BIG IMPACT

-Meiser's will be a safe, clean, trustworthy and friendly neighborhood grocery & deli that stocks all the essentials, with a little extra flavor added in by neighborhood foodmakers.
-We believe everyone deserves access to delicious, fresh and affordable nutritious food options--and the ability to help sustain that access for the long term.
+Meiser's Fresh Grocery & Deli is a safe, clean, trustworthy and friendly neighborhood grocery & deli that stocks fresh groceries alongside family essentials, with extra flavor added in by neighborhood food-makers and artisans.
+We believe everyone deserves access to delicious, fresh, affordable and nutritious food options--as well as the ability to help sustain that access for the long term.

 That's why we're led by Lower Price Hill neighbors and local collaborators.
 Together, we're bringing fresh food back to our community.
 We're promoting well-being through a celebration of recipes and local traditions.
 We're creating hyper-local career paths.
 We're incubating and supporting adult and youth food entrepreneurs.
 We're building a caring space to connect with each other.

-As a non-profit, we are legally directly responsible to our community--not a corporate owner, private investor, group or co-op.
-We hope the successes of our small, mighty model will create strategies to share with other food insecure neighborhoods locally and nationwide.
+As a non-profit, we are legally, directly responsible to the families in our community--our actions are not chosen or limited by a corporate owner, private investor, group or co-op members.
+We are always happy to share our recipes for success, and know our small, mighty neighbor-led model will create strategies to share with other food insecure neighborhoods here in Cincinnati, and nationwide.